-Our long-term financial strategy is to facilitate growth without undue investment risk.
+Our long-term financial strategy is to facilitate sustainable long-term growth in the insurance business, while minimising risk from our financial investment portfolio to an acceptable level.
 The majority of the Company's investment portfolio is held in highly liquid cash and cash equivalents with highly rated counterparties, matching the short-term nature of the insurance liabilities.
-The Company also maintains a limited Return-Seeking Assets ("RSA") portfolio comprised of bonds and loans to generate long term performance at an acceptable level of risk.
+The Company also maintains a limited Return-Seeking Assets ("RSA") portfolio comprised of bonds and loans to generate long-term performance at an acceptable level of risk.